AyoCodess/cross-platfrom-infrastructure-expo_vite/README.md

 4. ui library, which would exist along with the test ui library project in a different repo going forward.

-Note: the package is currently public so anyone can techncally use it, however there are options to create private packages.
+Note: the package is currently public so anyone can techncally use it, however there are options to create private packages like ``github packages``